Subscriptions

 Manage your user’s subscription records across channels.

-Users can have multiple Subscriptions.
+Users can have multiple subscriptions.
 For example, if a user subscribes to your website, downloads your mobile app on their Android device, then gives you their email address, this will be a total of 3 Subscriptions: Web Push, Mobile (Android), and Email.
 Later, this user gets a new iPhone and downloads your app, then provides you a phone number.
 This user now has 5 Subscriptions: Web Push, Mobile (Android), Email, Mobile (iOS), and SMS.

 Subscriptions are identified by unique Subscription IDs.
 Messages can only be sent to the correct Subscription type.
 For example, a push notification cannot be sent to an Email Subscription.